In some cases, we earn commissions from affiliate links in our posts.

 Though there's little hope of success with such an old case, Cormoran and Robin commit to work on the case for a year just to see what can still be uncovered.
 The missing woman, Margot Bamborough, was a young mother and doctor in London who disappeared without a trace after work one night.

-IMDb suggests there will be four episodes in the new season, and the casting of both young and old versions of many characters suggests there will be a lot of flashbacks.
+IMDb suggests there will be four episodes in the new season, and the casting of both young and old versions of many characters suggests there will be a lot of flashbacks (as one might expect for a cold case).

 Who's in the Cast of CB Strike: Troubled Blood?